MESAHub/mesa/docs/source/developing/build-system.rst

 Conditional compilation
 -----------------------

 Sometimes you want to have certain files included in the compilation depending on other variables.
 This can be done with the usual make file syntax.
-For example, see the following snippet from ``math/Makefile`` which adds a source file and dependency based on whether the variable ``NOCRLIBM`` is set.
+For example, see the following snippet from ``math/Makefile`` which adds a source file and dependency based on whether the variable ``WITH_CRLIBM`` is set to ``yes``.

 .. code-block:: make